trychlos/pwix-editor/README.md

         Warns when trying to update an existing document while user is not allowed to

-Please note that `pwixI18n.configure()` method SHOULD be called made in exactly the same terms both in client and server sides.
+Please note that `pwixI18n.configure()` method SHOULD be called in the same terms both in client and server sides.

 ## Provides